mivinci/libx/README.md

 int peerfd = tcp_accept(sockfd, &peer);
 ```

-where `peer` and `peerfd` are the address and socket file descriptor of the other end that requested the connection.
+where `peer` and `peerfd` are the address and socket file descriptor of the other end that opened the connection.

 Then you may need to convert `peer` into a version-specific address if you are familiar with C programming.